vbnguyen165/Ted-Talks-Database/README.md

 # Ted Talks Flask Application
 A Flask Application that presents all speeches, reviews, relevant topics, and speakers from TED Talks in HTML webpages and REST API.
+If you are interested in my analysis of data gathered from TED Talks videos, please refer to this repository <a href="https://github.com/vbnguyen165/ted_analysis">.

 ## The Database:
 Running **tedtalk_db.py** will create a database whose relationships among different entities are demonstated below.